yadhus/setmytest/README.md

 ## Installing Node Modules

-Run `npm install' for installing the node modules and packages.
+Run `npm install` for installing the node modules and packages.

 ## Development server & view the page